flitvious/go-apla/README.md

 ## Overview <a name="overview"></a>

- Apla is a platform which was developed for building digital ecosystems.
-Go-apla is a backend for Apla blockchain platform.
+ Apla is a public blockchain platform for building digital ecosystems.
+Go-apla is a backend for Apla.

-Apla Blockchain Platform consists of two main components:
+Apla blockchain platform has two main components:

 - Backend